Customer Segmentation in B2B Industry !!!

 Why is segmentation important for marketing?

-The main reason marketing team segregates their customer base into identifiable segments is to create a custom marketing mix for the specific group.
+The main reason marketing team segregates its customer base into identifiable segments is to create a custom marketing mix for the specific group.

 For example – your company launched an expensive Ayurvedic shampoo for hair loss prevention.
 Apparently, not everyone would purchase this expensive organic product.
 Hence, you need to identify your potential customers.
 And in marketing terminology, the process of identifying your target customers is called ‘customer segmentation’.